a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

     </li>
 </ul>

-<a href="https://phauer.com/2015/restful-api-design-best-practices/#use-consistently-plural-nouns" target="_blank">The accepted best practice for naming resources</a> is to use plural nouns when constructing a URI for a resource. <a href="https://phauer.com/2015/restful-api-design-best-practices/#use-two-urls-per-resource" target="_blank">Another widely accepted standard</a> is to create two endpoints (i.e., URIs) per resource &mdash; one for operations that apply to the entire collection (e.g., `/api/v1/widgets`) and one for operations that apply only to a single resource (e.g., `/api/v1/widgets/<name>`).
+<a href="https://phauer.com/2015/restful-api-design-best-practices/#use-consistently-plural-nouns" target="_blank">The accepted best practice for naming resources</a> is to use plural nouns when constructing a URI for a resource (e.g. <code>/widgets</code> instead of `/widget`). <a href="https://phauer.com/2015/restful-api-design-best-practices/#use-two-urls-per-resource" target="_blank">Another widely accepted standard</a> is to create two endpoints per resource &mdash; one for operations that apply to the entire collection (e.g., `/api/v1/widgets`) and one for operations that apply only to a single instance (e.g., `/api/v1/widgets/<name>`).

-These endpoints/URIs are **where** clients interact with a resource, while HTTP methods determine **how** they interact with it.
-The table below is a common pattern in RESTful architecture, where each HTTP method is mapped to a single CRUD operation (**C**reate, **R**etrieve, **U**pdate, **D**elete).
-The remainder of this section of the tutorial will cover implementing the API routes, the handlers for supported HTTP method types and the business logic for each CRUD process as specified in **Table 1**:
+Another common architectural pattern is to expose methods which allow the client to perform CRUD operations on the resource.
+CRUD (**C**reate, **R**etrieve, **U**pdate, **D**elete) is a term that usually refers to relational database systems, but it is also valid for any dataset that can be manipulated by a client, including RESTful resources.

+Now, you might be wondering how this can be accomplished if we only expose two endpoints per resource, and CRUD defines (at leat) four different operations.
+Table 1 shows how we will structure the API for our `Widget` resource:

 <div id="table-1" class="table-wrapper">
     <div class="responsive">